katbrown97/SorghumYield/README.md

 ## Get Started

-For this section, we will explain what each controller's role is to help you get a general impression of how app functions.
+For this section, we will explain what each controller's role is to help you get a general impression of how the app functions.

 **PhotoPickerViewController**
-This controller is reponsible for taking photos from both carmera and gallery and processing the images.
+This controller is reponsible for taking photos from both camera and gallery and processing the images.

+**ResultViewController**
+This controller is responsible for displaying the yield estimation results.

+When the "Submit" button is clicked, it saves the information to Firebase.
+It first stores the entered data, metadata, image links, and results to a report in the Cloud Firestore Database.
+Then it saves the images themselves to a folder within Firebase Storage.
+Additionally, the user's "reports" field is updated.
+If the user is submitting their first report, then this is also responsible for adding them to the database.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)